-Commission Proposal EP Mandate st6087/21 Council Mandate Draft Agreement developments include the entrance on the market of electronic communications services that from a consumer perspective are substitutable to traditional services, but do not have to comply with the same set of rules.
+st6087/21 Commission Proposal EP Mandate Directive 2002/58/EC Council Mandate electronic communications.
+Those developments include the entrance on the market of electronic communications services that from a consumer perspective are substitutable to traditional services, but do not have to comply with the same set of rules.
 Another development concerns new techniques that allow for tracking of online behaviour of end-users, which are not covered by Directive 2002/58/EC.
 Directive 2002/58/EC should therefore be repealed and replaced by this Regulation.
+1. Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications) (OJ L 201, 31.7.2002, p.37). confidentiality in relation to electronic communications.
+Those developments include the entrance on the market of electronic communications services that from a consumer perspective are substitutable to traditional services, but do not have to comply with the same set of rules.
+Another development concerns new techniques that allow for tracking of online behaviour of end users, which are not covered by Directive 2002/58/EC should therefore be repealed and replaced by this Regulation.
 1. Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications) (OJ L 201, 31.7.2002, p.37). electronic communications.
 Those developments include the entrance on the market of electronic communications services that from a consumer perspective are substitutable to traditional services, but do not have to comply with the same set of rules.
-Another development concerns new techniques that allow for tracking of online behaviour of end users, which are not covered by Directive 2002/58/EC should therefore be repealed and replaced by this Regulation.
-1. Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications) (OJ L 201, 31.7.2002, p.37). developments include the entrance on the market of electronic communications services that from a consumer perspective are substitutable to traditional services, but do not have to comply with the same set of rules.
 Another development concerns new techniques that allow for tracking of online behaviour of end-users, which are not covered by Directive 2002/58/EC.
 Directive 2002/58/EC should therefore be repealed and replaced by this Regulation.
 1. Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications) (OJ L 201, 31.7.2002, p.37).
-Recital 7 18 (7) The Member States should be allowed, within the limits of this Regulation, to maintain or introduce national provisions to further specify and clarify the application of the rules of this Regulation in order to ensure an effective application and (7) The Member States European Data Protection Board should, where necessary, issue guidance and opinions be allowed, within the limits of this Regulation, to maintain or introduce national provisions to further specify and clarify the (7) The Member States should be allowed, within the limits of this Regulation, to maintain or introduce national provisions to further specify and clarify the application of the rules of this Regulation in order to ensure an effective application and
+Directive 97/66/EC has to be adapted to developments in the markets and technologies for electronic communications services in order to provide an equal level of protection of personal data and privacy for users of publicly available electronic communications services, regardless of the technologies used.
+That Directive should therefore be repealed and replaced by this Directive.
+Recital 7 18 (7) The Member States should be allowed, within the limits of this Regulation, to maintain or introduce national provisions to further specify and clarify the application of the rules of this Regulation in order to (7) The Member States European Data Protection Board should, where necessary, issue guidance and opinions be allowed, within the limits of this Regulation, to maintain or introduce national provisions to (7) The Member States should be allowed, within the limits of this Regulation, to maintain or introduce national provisions to further specify and clarify the application of the rules of this Regulation in order to (48) It is useful, in the field of application of this Directive, to draw on the experience of the Working Party on the Protection of Individuals with regard to the Processing of Personal Data